8 Best Phlebotomy Schools in Oklahoma

 When we take a look at the data, the average salary of a phlebotomist in Oklahoma is $32,997.

-However, if you are an entry-level phlebotomist, you will be earning an average salary of $29,722 while those more experienced professionals will earn $36,856 annually.
+However, if you are an entry-level phlebotomist, you will earn an average salary of $29,722, while those more experienced professionals will earn $36,856 annually.

 In the table below, you can see that salaries among Oklahoma locations vary.

-According to the Bureau of Labor Statistics data, the phlebotomy career is going to experience huge growth, and the job opportunities are considered to grow at 14% annually.
+According to the Bureau of Labor Statistics data, the phlebotomy career is going to experience huge growth, and the job opportunities are expected to grow at 14% annually.

-Once you finish your studies, you can work as a phlebotomist in medical settings such as emergency rooms, general hospital, nursery, and NICU, where you will need to perform blood draws on infants, blood donation centers, nursing homes, and many other places, meaning that you should not worry about employment.
+Once you finish your studies, you can work as a phlebotomist in medical settings such as emergency rooms, general hospitals, nurseries, and NICUs, where you will need to perform blood draws on infants, blood donation centers, nursing homes, and many other places, meaning that you should not worry about employment.

 Annual Salary Range: